internetarchive/fatcat/guide/src/entity_fields.md

 - `patent`
 - `post-weblog` for blog entries
 - `report`
-- `review`, for things like book reviews, not the "literature review" form of `article-journal`
+- `review`, for things like book reviews, not the "literature review" form of `article-journal`, nor peer reviews (see `peer_review`)
 - `speech` can be used for eg, slides and recorded conference presentations themselves, as distinct from `paper-conference`
 - `thesis`
 - `webpage`
 - `peer_review` (fatcat extension)
 - `software` (fatcat extension)
-- `standard` (fatcat extension)
+- `standard` (fatcat extension), for technical standards like RFCs
-- `abstract` (fatcat extension)
+- `abstract` (fatcat extension), for releases that are only an abstract of a larger work.
+In particular, translations.
+Many are granted DOIs.
 - `editorial` (custom extension) for columns, "in this issue", and other content published along peer-reviewed content in journals.
+Many are granted DOIs.
-- `letter` for "letters to the editor", "authors respond", and sub-article-length published content
+- `letter` for "letters to the editor", "authors respond", and sub-article-length published content.
+Many are granted DOIs.
-- `example` (custom extension) for dummy or example releases that have valid (registered) identifiers.
-Other metadata does not need to match "canonical" examples.
 - `stub` (fatcat extension) for releases which have notable external identifiers, and thus are included "for completeness", but don't seem to represent a "full work".

-An example might be a paper that gets an extra DOI by accident; the primary DOI should be a full release, and the accidental DOI can be a `stub` release under the same work. `stub` releases shouldn't be considered full releases when counting or aggregating (though if technically difficult this may not always be implemented).
+An example of a `stub` might be a paper that gets an extra DOI by accident; the primary DOI should be a full release, and the accidental DOI can be a `stub` release under the same work. `stub` releases shouldn't be considered full releases when counting or aggregating (though if technically difficult this may not always be implemented).
 Other things that can be categorized as stubs (which seem to often end up mis-categorized as full articles in bibliographic databases):

 - commercial advertisements
 - "trap" or "honey pot" works, which are fakes included in databases to detect re-publishing without attribution
 - "This page is intentionally blank"
 - "About the author", "About the editors", "About the cover"
 - "Acknowledgments"
 - "Notices"

 All other CSL types are also allowed, though they are mostly out of scope:

 - `article` (generic; should usually be some other type)
+- `article-newspaper`
 - `bill`
 - `broadcast`
 - `entry-dictionary`